 Day 11: Petra

 Onto the King’s Highway we drive through the land of the Moab where to the east we view the hilltop palace/fortress of Machaerus, the place where John the Baptist was beheaded to the amazing city of Petra.
 Walk through the “Siq,” an immense crack in the Nubian sandstone, to the city of Petra.
 2000 years ago the Nabateans carved a city out of the rose red rock and the Treasury, El Khazneh, is one of the most elegant remains of antiquity.
 Beyond El Khazneh we are surrounded on both sides by hundreds of Petra’s carved and built structures.
-We overnight in Petra known to be inhabited by the Edomites - the descendents of Esau.
+We overnight in Petra known to be inhabited by the Edomites - the descendants of Esau.

 Day 12: Mt Nebo, Madaba, Amman

 Mt.
 Nebo, believed to be the site of the tomb of Moses, commands a spectacular view across the Jordan Valley and the Dead Sea.
 The drive continues to the town of Madaba, the biblical Medeba, 30 kilometers south of Amman.
 Madaba is best known for its Byzantine and Umayyad mosaics and at the Greek Orthodox Church of St. George we may view the earliest surveying original map of the Holyland.
 As we travel North we view the Plains of Moab, the area where the tribes of Israel camped before crossing the Jordan and picture Bethany Beyond the Jordan, the place where Jesus was baptized.
 We enjoy a driving tour of the highlights of Amman including visits to the Citadel, Roman Theatre and Old City before checking into our lodging for one last night.